A Beginner’s Guide to Teahouse Trekking.

 The rule of eating where you’re sleeping.

-It may seem strange to outsiders, but the unspoken rule in the realms of teahouses is that you eat where you sleep.
-In most cases, hotel owners charge minimum prices for accommodation and amenities; however, they compensate for that from food and drinks.
-The staple food in almost all teahouses is a platter of rice, lentils, greens, curry, and meat, which is served in an all you can eat style.
-If you fancy something continental, you can order a pizza, chow mien, or even mac and cheese.
-Though, don’t have unrealistically high expectations; they’re just regular hoteliers who have picked up skills from here and there – not chefs from five stars.
+It may seem strange to outsiders, but the unspoken rule in teahouses is to eat where you sleep.
+In most cases, hotel owners charge minimum prices for accommodation and amenities; however, they compensate for that with food and drinks.
+The staple food in almost all teahouses is a platter of rice, lentils, greens, curry, and meat, served in an all-you-can-eat style.
+You can order a pizza, chow mien, or even mac and cheese if you fancy something continental.
+However, they don’t have unrealistic expectations; they’re just regular hoteliers who have picked up skills from here and there – not chefs from five stars.

-P.S. the menu gets shorter and shorter as you climb up.
-But you can always count on a warm plate of Dal, Bhaat, and Tarkari.
+Also, the menu gets shorter and shorter as you climb up, but you can always count on a warm plate of Dal, Bhaat, and Tarkari.

 Getting to know your accommodation.

-Nothing will give you the motivation to cross the never-ending mountain pass like the thought of a warm bed waiting for you at your teahouse.
+Nothing will motivate you to cross the never-ending mountain pass like the thought of a warm bed waiting for you at your teahouse.
 On top of that, the bedside view of moonlit mountains and thousands of stars illuminating the sky will seem like a scene straight out of a dream.
 Once again, don’t expect first-class housekeeping service, but the rooms are always impeccably clean and neat.
-They will almost always have two single-sized beds with freshly washed sheets and pairs of blankets to keep you warm.
-Since most of these houses are furnished with wood, they don’t accommodate heaters for safety purpose.
-If a need arises, you can also get your laundry done for some extra bucks.
+They will always have two single-sized beds with freshly washed sheets and pairs of blankets to keep you warm.
+Since most houses are furnished with wood, they don’t accommodate heaters for safety.
+You can also get your laundry done for some extra bucks if needed.

 Knowing general teahouse etiquettes.

-We have already discussed the food etiquette, but there are few other simple, basic things you have to keep in mind so that you don’t offend your host and fellow travelers.
+We have already discussed food etiquette, but there are a few other simple, basic things you must keep in mind to avoid offending your host and fellow travelers.
 Make a point to tip your waiters and service providers generously, as it is mostly the only source of income for them in the mountains.
-Make sure to not make unnecessary noise, especially at night as many other trekkers will be trying to catch up on sleep.
-Leave your dirty boots outside and use the flipflops while indoors.
+Make sure not to make unnecessary noise, especially at night, as many other trekkers will try to catch up on sleep.
+Leave your dirty boots outside and use the flip-flops while indoors.
 In short, don’t make unnecessary demands and be a difficult customer to serve.
 Otherwise, you’re good to go!

 What determines the costs?

-There are several factors that determine the cost behind teahouse trekking: the region, the elevation, the season, and your choice of the travel agency.
-Regions like Annapurna and Everest are almost inevitably costly when compared to other lesser-trekked areas.
-The cost goes even higher during the peak time when it gets incredibly hard to book a room.
-Similarly, higher the elevation, higher will be the cost.
-The life in trans Himalayan region isn’t easy; everything you’ll need from vegetables to blankets is transported on a mule’s back.
+Several factors determine the cost behind teahouse trekking: the region, the elevation, the season, and your choice of travel agency.
+Regions like Annapurna and Everest are almost inevitably costly compared to other lesser-trekked areas.
+The cost goes even higher during peak times when it is tough to book a room.
+Similarly, the higher the elevation, the higher will be the cost.
+Life in the trans-Himalayan region isn’t easy; everything you’ll need, from vegetables to blankets, is transported on a mule’s back.
 Thus, the cost is comparatively higher than that of mid-range altitude treks.
-If you buy a complete package from a trekking agency, you won’t have to worry about these things.
-They have contacts and agreements with certain teahouses and even get special, discounted price.
+You won't have to worry about these things if you buy a complete package from a trekking agency.
+They have contacts and agreements with certain teahouses and even get discounted prices.

 Keeping realistic service expectations.

-It is best to approach the toilet facility in the Himalayans with mediocre expectations.
+It is best to approach the toilet facility in the Himalayas with mediocre expectations.
 Most often, the teahouses have a shared facility with squat-style toilets.
-However, some of them also offer an en-suite bathroom with a western-style toilet.
-You should also know that using toilet paper is not the general practice in the mountains, so you might want to bring a couple of rolls with you.
-Hot shower is almost readily available, be it a real shower or using hot water from the bucket.
-Wi-fi may not be available, but you can count on the 4G network to reach your loved ones at times.
+However, some also offer an en-suite bathroom with a Western-style toilet.
+You should also know that using toilet paper is not the general practice in the mountains, so you might want to bring a couple of rolls.
+A hot shower is almost readily available, be it an accurate shower or hot water from a bucket.
+Wi-fi may not be available, but you can sometimes count on the 4G network to reach your loved ones.